ADHD Coaches Embrace Metacognition

 Think: Executive Function Disorder EFD

-Quite surprisingly, in my own opinion, those with ADHD often find themselves over-thinking and relentlessly self-watching, but don’t know how to organize and stick with priorities that arise with self awareness.
-Actually those who suffer with ADHD are often too self aware, too self critical and lost because the sorting, the Executive Function is disorganized.
+Quite surprisingly, in my opinion, those with ADHD often find themselves over-thinking and relentlessly self-watching, but don’t know how to organize and stick with priorities that arise with self-awareness.
+Actually those who suffer with ADHD are often too self-aware, too self-critical and lost because the sorting, the Executive Function is disorganized.
 The most important and imperative metacognitive consideration: the deal breaker diagnosis for ADHD folks is not Attention Deficit/Hyperactivity Disorder, because EFD isn’t a Deficit, it’s Attention Abundance Disorder.
-With EFD, if you’re thinking, you’re far more likely to be over-thinking.
+With EFD, if you’re thinking, you’re far more likely to find yourself over-thinking.

 The informed ADHD coach works to improve all of that prefrontal cortex confusion – to set priorities and first recognize the quality of the unbalanced thinking, and correctly identify the EFD process is an unbalanced metacognitive activity.
-As a side note: that’s also why, last year, way before all of this current discussion, I titled my book, ADHD Medication Rules – Paying Attention To The Meds For Paying Attention – a metacognitive medication delivery concept ignored by so many who are in metacognitive denial - Read: Not thinking….
+As a side note: that’s also why, last year, way before all of this current discussion, I titled my book, New ADHD Medication Rules – Brain Science & Common Sense - a metacognitive medication delivery concept ignored by so many who are in metacognitive denial – Read: Not thinking….

 The ADHD Rules Are Changing